Lunch at Le Bouillon Chartier in Paris!

 We always avoid the very busy rush hours between 12 and 2pm, and 5:30 to 8:30pm.

-Last week we were in Paris for a Jeff Beck concert at the Olympia concert hall at 8pm so we decided to go to le Bouillon Chartier around 5pm for an early dinner.
+Last time we were in Paris for a Jeff Beck concert at the Olympia concert hall at 8pm so we decided to go to le Bouillon Chartier around 5pm for an early dinner.

-As we walked in about a third of the tables were taken, but by the time we left at 6:30 it was packed and people started to queue outside to get a table for dinner.
+As we walked in it looked pretty empty, about a fifth of the tables were taken perhaps.
+But by the time we left at 6:30 it was packed and people started to queue outside to get a table for dinner.

 None of the 3 Bouillon Chartier restaurants take reservations: first in – first served.